SEO Task List

 - Be careful of how many links are on a page.
-The page’s authority is diluted by sharing a small amount of link authority with each link.
+Speculation has it the page’s authority is diluted by sharing a small amount of link authority with each link.
 The more links, the more authority is diluted

 - Location of the link on the page affects link power or authority

-- Can define authority also as relevancy and quality
+- Define authority also as relevancy and quality

 All strategies / activities to get backlinks.
-Links purportedly (take that semantic Google) are one of the 3 most important ranking factors.
+Links purportedly (take that semantic Google) are one of the ? most important ranking factors.
 Like I’m fond of saying – build a site with multiple strengths.
 It all matters.

 - Fix broken links.
 A job for Screaming Frog or its ilk

 - Be careful about links.
-You can impart some of your site’s reputation to another site when your site links to it
+You can impart some of your site’s link equity to another site when your site links to it

 - Competitor backlinks gap analysis is a core part of competitive research

-- Link internally to a reasonable number of other pages (say 2-5).
+- Link internally to a reasonable number of other pages.
 Naturally and appropriately vary anchor text

 - Helps search engine crawlers (googlebot, bingbot) find your content.

 - Google say editorial links (in main content) carry more weight than navigation links.
 Chatter has it that links above the fold carry more importance.